 Rather than feeling you've earned a significant achievement and accepting compliments or congratulations from others, you get anxious about the positive result.

 You might even question how it happened, wonder if a mistake was made, or dismiss your abilities.

-You may think it’s odd for you or others to feel that way when we should be happy about our performance.
-But research has shown approximately 7 in 10 people experience these feelings at some point in their lives.
+You may think it's odd for you or others to feel that way when we should be happy about our performance.
+Yet research has shown that approximately 7 in 10 people experience these feelings at some point.